Jack Sellers: Racing career

 During the late eighties and the early nineties Sellers attempted fifteen Winston Cup Series races.
 This was the era of “companion races,” where the two Winston Cup races at Sonoma and Phoenix invited drivers from the Winston West Series.
 After failing to qualify for the first six races he attempted, Sellers finally qualified for his first Winston Cup race at the 1990 Banquet Frozen Foods 300.
 Sellers drove a bright green Buick, a former Quaker State car that was driven by Ricky Rudd in his King Racing days.
 Sellers had a troubled debut as he had to put the car behind the wall due to an oil leak.
 After the car was repaired Sellers returned to the track but only a few laps later the car lost an engine in the Esses, spun 180 degrees, and backed hard into the tire barriers.
 Sellers repaired his car again and finished the race in fortieth place, albeit 33 laps behind the leaders.
 Two years later Sellers qualified for his second Winston Cup race, again at Sonoma.
 He qualified in the 43rd and final position.
 He retired from the race on lap 48 with transmission problems.
 Sellers also tried to qualify for the inaugural Brickyard 400 in 1994, but failed to make the race.

 After 1994, Sellers continued to race in the West Series on a part-time basis.
 Scoring several top-ten finishes in 1995 and 1996.
-He cut down on his schedule after the 1996 season.
-Only running eight races between 1997 and 1999.
-In 2000 made a full-time return to the West Series.
-Mostly running midpack.
-In 2002 at Kansas Speedway Sellers scored his first top-ten finish in over five years.
+He cut down on his schedule after the 1996 season, only running eight races between 1997 and 1999.
+In 2000, he made a full-time return to the West Series, mostly running midpack.
+In 2002 at Kansas Speedway, Sellers scored his first top-ten finish in over five years.
 He continued to race full-time till the 2006 season.
-After that Sellers ran most races every season but did not race full-time again until the 2014 season.
-That season Sellers finished ninth in the points standings.
+After that, Sellers ran most races every season but did not race full-time again until the 2014 season.
+That season, Sellers finished ninth in the points standings.
 He also scored his final career top-ten finish at Iowa Speedway.
 After the 2014 season Sellers reduced his schedule.
 He ran four races in the 2015, as well as the 2016 season.
 The final race of the 2016 season at All American Speedway would turn out to be the last start of Sellers' career.
 During his career Sellers entered over 300 West Series races and started a record 282 of them.
 He scored a total of 32 top-ten finishes.
 His best finish was seventh, a feat he accomplished six times.